LABOUR LAW 1

 OR (AS ALTERNATIVE)

 W. CHIAROMONTE, M.P.
 MONACO, M.L.
 VALLAURI (a cura di), Elementi di diritto del lavoro, Giappichelli, Torino, 2019 [Chapters 4, 5, 6, 7, 8, 9, 10, 11, 12, 13 (only § 1), 14, 15, 16]+ F. CARINCI, R. DE LUCA TAMAJO, P. TOSI, T. TREU, Diritto del lavoro 2.
 Il rapporto di lavoro subordinato, UTET, Turin, 2019 [only Chapter IV (letter C) and chapter X (letter B)].

 For general consultation of legal and contractual rules, however, the use of an updated Labour Code is strongly recommended (Giuffrè, Milan's latest minor editorial is recommended).

-For OPTIONAL English documents, please see Blended Platform, where you can find 5 judicial decisions on sharing economy and working conditions.
+For OPTIONAL English documents, please see Blended Platform, where you can find some documents on one or more current labour law topics.
 The students CAN CHOOSE ONE OR MORE of these cases and discuss them in the oral examination.

 For attending students, any further instructions and readings will be provided by the lecturer during the classes.